fagus

 At-A-Glance Information

 This genus of deciduous trees, commonly called Beeches, need full sun or light shade and moderate to regular water to perform well.
 These are very handsome forest trees, typically have a broad conical shape, and have wide, sweeping lower branches (if left unpruned).
 Bark is gray and smooth in most species, and foliage is glossy and dark green.
 Nuts produced by these trees are small but edible.
 These are great shade trees, and create a vast fibrous root network under their canopy.
 The roots stay near the surface, making it difficult to plant other shrubs, grasses or flowers underneath them.
+Take care when planting Beech trees in the landscape, as some species have parts that are toxic to humans and pets if ingested.

 |